learnrelay/learnrelay/content/introduction/get-started.md

 - [js-graphql-intellij-plugin](https://github.com/jimkyndemeyer/js-graphql-intellij-plugin) - GraphQL language support for IntelliJ IDEA and WebStorm, including Relay.QL tagged templates in JavaScript and TypeScript
 - [language-graphql](https://github.com/rmosolgo/language-graphql) - GraphQL support for Atom text editor

-## How to follow along with this tutorial?
+## Making the most of this tutorial

-Each chapter is divided into two main parts - **Learning concepts** and **Practicing in a real world application**.
-The former part will walk you through the concepts of Relay along with examples while the latter will let you apply your theoretical understanding with our Pokedex application!
+Each chapter offers both material for **learning Relay concepts** and exercises to **get practice in a real world application**.
+This way, you can work through the concepts of Relay along with examples and apply your theoretical understanding with our Pokedex application in alternating steps!

-> This guide is sprinkled with practice parts to let you get your hands dirty:

-* Whenever a section is called **Step xy**, get yourself ready for some coding action!
-At the start of each step you should checkout the matching git branch using **git checkout -f step-xy** and then you can start working on the tasks described in the step!
-* You can always use **git checkout -f step-xy-solutions** to get a hint or two on how a solution could look like.
+> This guide is sprinkled with practice parts to let you get your hands dirty.
+Whenever a section name starts with **Exercise**, get yourself ready for some coding action!
+Each of these sections has an associated git branch as a starting point, and another containing the solution for this exercise.
+For example, to checkout the branch for exercise 3, run this command: `git checkout step-03`.
+When you are finished with the current exercise, you can checkout the solution with `git checkout step-03-solution` and compare your solution with ours.
+Of course, if you need some help, you can also checkout the solution!

-* Of course you can also go along with your own speed and disregard the branches we prepared.
+* If you want to follow the exercices closely, you should checkout the correct branch before working on a specific exercise.
+Of course you can also go along with your own speed and disregard the branches we prepared.
 Whatever works best for you!

+* In any case, you can always check the branch containing the solution for the current step to get a hint or two on how a solution could look like.

+* Note that you have to paste your GraphQL endpoint to `package.json` as explained in the [Environment Setup](#environment-setup) section once for every branch.
+Make sure to commit both this change and your actual work in the code itself before changing your branch.

 ## GraphQL Endpoint